Jim Bischoff, President

 EEO/HR Compliance Manager for Washington River Protection Solutions

-I have been an Access Tri-Cities Board member since 2014 and passionate about encouraging, hiring, and promoting individuals with disabilities.
-I have worked alongside individuals with disabilities for many years and long ago recognized their superior work ethic, high participation levels and ability to solve problems using innovative solutions.
+I have been an Access Tri-Cities Board member since 2014 and am passionate about encouraging, hiring, and promoting individuals with disabilities.
+I have worked alongside individuals with disabilities for many years and long ago recognized their superior work ethic, high participation levels, and ability to solve problems using innovative solutions.
 I also welcome opportunities to educate employers on the benefits of hiring individuals with disabilities.
-I am grateful for my position on the Board, an excellent platform to advocate the hiring and to advance of individuals with disabilities.
+I am grateful for my position on the Board, an excellent platform to advocate the hiring and the advancement of individuals with disabilities.

 Dr. Maui Garza

 Vocational Rehabilitation Counselor and Licensed Mental Health Counselor